ropensci/rAltmetric/README.md

 Obtaining metrics
 -----------------

-There was a recent paper by [Acuna et al](http://www.nature.com/news/2010/100616/full/465860a.html) that received a lot of attention on Twitter.
+There was a 2010 paper by [Acuna et al](http://www.nature.com/news/2010/100616/full/465860a.html) that received a lot of attention on Twitter.
 What was the impact of that paper?

 ``` r
 library(rAltmetric)